opengisch/OpenComptage/docs/development.md

 ## Upgrade dependencies

 __Disclaimer__: This section presupposes that you are using a version of `pip-tools` matching your Python interpreter.
-In other words, if you want to upgrade or pin dependencies for Python 3.9, `pip-tools` need to be downloaded for Python 3.9, which in turn means that if you use `pip`, you need to use `pip` for Pyhton 3.9.
+In other words, if you want to upgrade or pin dependencies for Python 3.9, `pip-tools` has to be built for Python 3.9 -- which in turn means that if you install it through `pip`, you have to use `pip` built for Python 3.9.
+(You could use the python:3.9 Docker image available from Docker Hub to meet all these requirements with minimal footwork.)

-Make sure you have `pip-tools` installed -- ideally in a virtual environment at the root of the project.
-Then run
+Once `pip-tools` is installed, to upgrade the dependencies run

     pip-compile --upgrade

-In case something goes south, you can re-generate `requirements.txt`, which amounts to pinning the dependencies described in `requirements.in` and constrained by `pyproject.toml` to a version matching the project's configuration:
+If it fails you can re-generate `requirements.txt`, which amounts to pinning the dependencies described in `requirements.in` and constrained by `pyproject.toml` to a version matching the project's configuration:

     pip-compile -o requirements.txt pyproject.toml